PsorTheDoctor/learning-from-observation/README.md

-# Learning robots by self-observation
+# Training robots by self-observation

 Available models in urdf folder: